-Cia. de Saneamento Basico do Estado de Sao Paulo (SBS) is prepared to weather a credit crisis as Brazil’s biggest water utility reduces reliance on international capital markets, Chief Financial Officer Rui de Britto Affonso said.
+Cia. de Saneamento Basico do Estado de Sao Paulo (SBS:US) is prepared to weather a credit crisis as Brazil’s biggest water utility reduces reliance on international capital markets, Chief Financial Officer Rui de Britto Affonso said.

 “We have several funding resources,” Affonso said in an interview in New York.
 “If international markets dry up, we can go to the domestic market.
 We also get long-term funding from entities like the International Monetary Fund that guarantee a stable stream of investments.”